 But the starvations are quickly denied by Western journalists living in Moscow, all under pressure from the Kremlin.
 As death threats mount, Gareth has to fight for the truth.
 He meets a young author, a man by the name of George Orwell, who he shares his findings of the Holodomor, censorship, conspiracies and mass repressions with… influencing the great allegorical novel Animal Farm.

-Kirby, Norton and Holland combine to create a tremendous amount talent with backgrounds in historical and costume dramas, and hopefully are harbingers of the rest of the yet to be announced US / UK cast.
-Peter Sarsgaard (The Magnificent Seven, Jackie) is listed as cast, but no further information is available at this time.
+Kirby, Norton and Holland combine to create a tremendous amount talent with backgrounds in historical and costume dramas.
+Peter Sarsgaard (The Magnificent Seven, Jackie) is cast as Walter Duranty.

 “I’m ecstatic that – with Masterpiece and ITV – we are returning to Grantchester with all our favourite characters,” says Kudos Executive Producer Diederick Santer.
 “While I’m sad that these will be James Norton’s final episodes, we will make sure he goes out with a bang.
 We’ve got exciting plans for where the show is heading and the vicarage won’t be vacant for long.”

 Grantchester’s third season found Sidney choosing between Amanda (Morven Christie) and the church; Detective Geordie Keating (Green) working to repair his tattered marriage; Mrs. Maguire (Peake-Jones) becoming Mrs. Chapman, and Leonard (Weaver) on the verge of finding love.

 Director Tim Fywell is returning for the opening two episodes.
 Adapted from the Grantchester Mysteries novels by James Runcie, the series was developed for television by Daisy Coulam and written by Daisy Coulam and John Jackson.